sniezek/tabletop/README.md

 ## DataBase
 ### Starting in docker
-install docker for win 7 :https://docs.docker.com/toolbox/toolbox_install_windows/
+install docker for win 7 :https://docs.docker.com/toolbox/toolbox_install_windows/  it wil start docker in virtual machine with its own ip address writen dyring start of vm you have to use it to conect to database or start data base locay on your machine with setings from next paragraf.

 install docker for win 10 :https://docs.docker.com/docker-for-windows/
 assuming you have alredy started docker just type: